MAIF/arta/docs/pages/a_simple_example.md

 * **rule** : a set of different conditions that can be `True` or `False` (i.e., we say *verified* or *not verified*) triggering an action (i.e., any python callable object).
 * **engine** : some code used for combining and evaluating different rules on some input data.

-## Quick example: The Superhero School :school: :superhero:
+## The Superhero School :school: :superhero:

 Imagine the following use case: